MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

 Then start each server and use the Server Configuration tool (Sconfig.cmd) to prepare the servers for clustering.
 To learn more about the tool, see [Configure a Server Core installation with Sconfig.cmd](/windows-server/get-started/sconfig-on-ws2016).

 To use Sconfig:
 1. Connect to the server running the Azure Stack HCI operating system that you want to deploy.
+This could be locally via a keyboard and monitor or using a remote management (headless or BMC) controller.
 1. Open a command prompt as an administrator, and then change to the system drive.
 1. At the command prompt, type `Sconfig.cmd` and press Enter to open the Server Configuration tool interface.